 The Lake has also been nicknamed the aquarium of tropical fishes, this is because it plays host to myriads of tropical fishes.
 The National Park also has several wild animals on display for the pleasure of tourists.
 The Lake is a top-class destination for lovebirds and honeymooners, or an old couple seeking a weekend getaway.

 The Lake is not just a beauty to behold, it comes with a bit of history as well.
 It was the battleground where the navy arms of Britain and Germany fought during World War I. The precise date of the battle was August 16, 1914, the reason for the battle was the command issued to Captain Rhoades to destroy, sink, or burn the German Navy vessel on the lake.

 Lake Malawi is known as the ‘Calendar Lake’ because it is 365 miles from top to bottom, 52 miles at its widest point and 12 main rivers flow into the lake.

 You learn something new everyday! pic.twitter.com/pgUyWvLoSJ

-Lake Calendar is one destination should definitely be on your bucket list as it has great views, remarkable history, awesome activities to keep you entertained.
+Lake Calendar is one destination that should definitely be on your bucket list as it has great views, remarkable history, and awesome activities to keep you entertained.